youngil-1013/youngil-1013.github.io/docs/sphinx/sphinx1.rst

 Motivation
 ----------
-Ever since I began programming, I have always wanted to have my own website where I could upload my projects, in a enjoyable but also informative way.

 During the first year of my computer science journey at Yale-NUS College, I met Professor Olivier Danvy, who would always write his lecture notes in Sphinx, a documentation generator that coverts RST files into HTML.
 Following his footsteps, I decided to build my own website in Sphinx and RST and deploy the website using GitHub Pages.